A Critical Review of Tinnitus Retraining Therapy

 My Opinion of TRT Psychoeducation

-What is sound therapy in Tinnitus Retraining Therapy?
+What is sound therapy in TRT?

 tinnitus maskers used in tinnitus retraining therapy